chatnoir-eu/chatnoir-resiliparse/fastwarc-grpc/DESIGN.md

 ```

 The unary companion for single records and small archives that fit within
-the gRPC message size limits (4 MiB by default on most implementations):
+the gRPC message size limits (this server accepts 16 MiB; many clients
+default to 4 MiB):
 one request carrying `ParseWarcConfig` + the complete archive bytes, one
 response carrying every kept record (`ParsedRecord`: metadata, whole
 payload, digest statuses) and every record-level error, in stream order.